Emergency exit: Aircraft

 In aircraft terms, an "exit" is any one of the main doors (entry doors on the port side of the aircraft and service doors on the starboard side) and an "emergency exit" is defined as an exit that is only ever used in an emergency (such as overwing exits and permanently-armed exits).

 In the early years, the emergency exit was a hatch in the ceiling of the aircraft.
-Because in the 1928 KLM Fokker F.III Waalhaven crash the passengers didn't know the location of this emergency exit, one passenger couldn't escape in time and died.
+Because in the 1928 KLM Fokker F.III Waalhaven crash the passengers did not know the location of this emergency exit, one passenger could not escape in time and died.
 As a result, better visibility of the emergency exit inside the cabin was advised by the investigative committee.

 Passengers seated in exit rows may be called upon to assist and open exits in the event of an emergency.

 The number and type of exits on an aircraft is regulated through strict rules within the industry, and is based on whether the aircraft is single or twin-aisled; the maximum passenger load; and the maximum distance from a seat to an exit.
 The goal of these regulations is to make possible the evacuation of an airliner's designed maximum occupancy of passengers and crew within 90 seconds even if half of the available exits are blocked.

 Any aircraft where the emergency exit door sill height is above that which would make unaided escape possible is fitted with an automatic inflatable evacuation slide, which allows occupants to slide to the ground safely.